 Our History

 In July of 2008, after a few years of growing chile peppers and making small batches of fresh vegetable hot sauce for friends and family, we began making and selling our fresh vegetable puree hot sauce in the picturesque green mountains of Vermont.
-We began cooking and bottling the sauce at the Vermont Food Venture Center in Fairfax, Vermont in the Fall of 2008.
+We began cooking and bottling the sauce at the old Vermont Food Venture Center in Fairfax, Vermont in the Fall of 2008.

 In September of 2015, we moved into our own facility in Morrisville, VT.